Julian Norton: Personal life

 Norton is a mixed practice veterinary surgeon, in North Yorkshire, where he lives with his wife, Anne and two sons, Jack and Archie.
 He has spent the majority of his working life in Thirsk, working as, first, an assistant, then partner in the practice at which Alf Wight (better known under his pseudonym of James Herriot) had worked.

+Norton is an active supporter of the Liberal Democrats.

 Channel 5/Daisybeck programmes

 From 2015 to 2018, Norton was the main vet featured in the Channel 5 docuseries The Yorkshire Vet.
 Produced by Daisybeck Studios in Leeds, the show originally featured Norton working as at a vet at Skeldale Veterinary Centre in Thirsk, alongside Peter Wright.
 The programme became popular, achieving viewing figures of over 2 million and making it one of the channel's most successful shows.
-Since 2018, the programme has followed Norton as he worked at a number of new veterinary practices and added Donaldson’s Vets on Somerset Road in Almondbury as a filming location, following vets David Melleney, Matt Smith and Shona Searson as they go out to see animals in the Huddersfield area and on Cannon Hall Farm.
+Since 2018, the programme has followed Norton as he worked at a number of new veterinary practices and added Donaldson's Vets on Somerset Road in Almondbury as a filming location, following vets David Melleney, Matt Smith and Shona Searson as they go out to see animals in the Huddersfield area and on Cannon Hall Farm.

 Norton has also featured as a regular guest on The Wright Stuff as well as Springtime on the Farm and Big Week at the Zoo.

 In 2021, season 13 of The Yorkshire Vet followed Norton as he sets up the Sandbeck Veterinary Centre in Wetherby, a surgery which became one of the three places the series is based at, alongside Grace Lane Vets in Kirkbymoorside and Donaldson's Vets in Almondbury, Huddersfield.

-In 2022, Norton presented reports for the Channel 5 documentary series Our Great Yorkshire Life, visiting Becky and Ian Sheveling's vineyard in Robin Hood’s Bay for the first episode.
+In 2022, Norton presented reports for the Channel 5 documentary series Our Great Yorkshire Life, visiting Becky and Ian Sheveling's vineyard in Robin Hood's Bay for the first episode.
 Our Great Yorkshire Life also features Norton's co-stars from The Yorkshire Vet (Peter Wright) and This Week on the Farm (Cannon Hall Farm brothers Dave and Rob Nicholson) as presenters and is narrated by Emmerdale actor Dean Andrews.